Know Your Medicare Rights

 You don’t need a lawyer to appeal in most cases, and filing an appeal is free.
 You won’t be penalized in any way for challenging a decision by Medicare or your health or drug plan.
 And many people who file appeals wind up with a favorable outcome.

-David Sayen is Medicare's regional administrator for Arizona, California, Hawaii and Nevada.
+Alameda resident David Sayen is Medicare’s regional administrator for Arizona, California, Hawaii, Nevada and the Pacific Territories.